Transferable Skills for ESL Teachers

 Once you have decided the line of work you are interested in, take some time to note all of the skills that you will require on the job.
-If you aren't sure what skills are needed, try dissecting ads for these positions on Internet job sites such as TEFL.net's Job Index.
+If you aren't sure what skills are needed, try dissecting ads for these positions on Internet job sites such as the ESL Jobs Board.
 List all of the skills you find and consider each individually.
 Highlight the skills and abilities you believe you have acquired through your work and life experience, taking note of how you developed each one.

 Transferable skills can be divided into various groupings.
 Before writing your resume, choose three or four that you think are most important to the job you are applying for.
 Then chart out your own transferable skills, by using the headings you've chosen.

 |Communication Skills||Leadership Skills||Interpersonal Skills||Organizational Skills|

 |Writing lesson plans, reports, and school blog||Coaching on the value of teamwork to teachers and students||Patient and approachable||Time management - prioritizing lesson activities|